lightning/bolts/12-offer-encoding.md

 A writer of an offer:
   - MUST NOT set any tlv fields greater or equal to 80, or tlv field 0.
-  - MUST set `offer_node_id` to the node's public key to request the invoice from.
   - MUST set `offer_description` to a complete description of the purpose of the payment.
   - if the chain for the invoice is not solely bitcoin: